Search Results for: Oregon

 This year it’s all about the “Mundo Maya” or “Mayan World,” which is mostly centered in Guatemala, Belize, southern Mexico’s Yucatan region and Honduras.
 As the Maya calendar comes to a close at the end of 2012, the Mundo Maya gears up with spiritual celebrations and specialized tours focusing on Mayan culture.
 Trek through the emerald Petén jungle to the pyramids of Tikal or paddle a canoe through Mayan burial caves in western Belize to get to know the mysterious history of the Maya.

 Thanks to the success of Stieg Larsson’s dark books and the movies that have followed, many travelers now have snowy Stockholm on their bucket lists.
 Why is Stockholm often overlooked by those traveling to Europe?
-Is it due to what an expensive Euro metropolis it is to visit?
-Perhaps.
-Those who go should save their pennies beforehand, as even a simple cafe latte can be a steep $8 in downtown Stockholm, to say nothing of hotels and taxis.… Read more
+Is it due to what an expensive Euro metropolis it is to visit?… Read more

 Thursday, May 12, 2011